MCGPPeters/Radix/C#/Design decisions.md

 # Command and event hierarchies

 Creating a hierarchy of events and commands helps determining the scope of those.
 At the top level of the command hierarchy is the overarching type of the bounded context.
-For instance withing the bounded context of inventory management it could be InventoryCommand.
+For instance within the bounded context of inventory management it could be InventoryCommand.
 The same goes for events : InventoryEvent.
 The second level of the hierarchy will be at the aggregate root level.
 Think of InventoryItemCommand and InventoryItemEvent.
 The easiest way of implementing these hierarchies is using sum types (discriminating unions) or emulations of those (hierarchy of marker interfaces / abstract classes at the top 2 levels of the hierarchy).

 # Correlation and causation